 In addition to these departmental teaching assistantships, there are some research assistantships available through the Graduate School for entering students.
 The Department must compete for these every year, and will automatically select the most highly qualified applicants to put forward as candidates.
 Successful candidates will serve as research assistants to faculty members for two years, and then will have a departmental teaching assistantship for the remainder of their eligibility period.
 More information about Graduate School assistantships can be found here.

 The Department sponsors a colloquium series that brings in well-known philosophers from around the world, and also holds occasional conferences and other special events.
-In addition, the Philosophy Graduate Student Association hosts a graduate student conference on a regular basis.
+In addition, the Philosophy Graduate Student Association hosts a graduate student conference on a regular basis as well as a film series.
 There are occasional reading groups involving graduate students and faculty, depending on interest.